Neurojedi/Machine-Learning-Zero2Hero/README.md

 ### 3️⃣ How are notebooks organized ?

-For each algorithm that I will introduce, I will follow three main steps.
+For each algorithm that I introduce, I will follow three main steps.

 1. I first explain the algorithms and mathematics under the hood.
 2. Afterwards, I take you through how to use the algorithm on Python.